ben-ngahere/ben-ngahere/README.md

 Personal thought management app with secure authentication and intuitive organisation.

 ## 🌱 Currently Exploring
-- DevOps practices and deployment automation
+- DevOps practices that work in the real world
-- Containerisation with Docker
+- Docker containerisation - because deployment shouldn't be scary
-- AWS Fundamentals
+- AWS fundamentals for cloud-native applications
-- Data privacy and sovereignty in web applications
+- Data sovereignty - because who controls our data matters

 ## 🤝 Let's Connect
 Always keen for a chat about tech and code!